 Palaui Island is located off the northeastern extremity of Luzon Island, the largest island in the country.
 It is a part of the town of Santa Ana, Cagayan.
 A protected area with unspoiled and pristine beaches, uninhabited islands, scenic and breath-taking view.
 A Spanish era lighthouse built during the early spanish times is located at the highest point of the island.
 It is still functional powered by solar batteries and an automatic switch with time delay.

-The island has 1 family and 3 carabaos as permanent inhabitants.
+With only a small community living in the island, it is largely uninhabited.
 Since its declaration as a protected area, no additional inhabitant was allowed on the island eversince.

 Visitors can go to the island through outrigger boats which can be rented off the main island port.
 Boat rental fee is PHP1800.
 Hire a boatman who you can tag along with rentee or can pick or drop visitors on a given time.

 One can choose to go directly to the popular beach called Anguib or go directly to Cape Engaño Beach.
 If you are up for a challenging and adventurous trip, one can trek to the summit of the island.
 Trek time is approximately 3 hours depending on the trekkers pace.There are no hotel accommodations at the island but visitors can bring tents to camp on one of the beaches.
 There are also snorkeling areas around the island, just ask the boatman to take you there.

 Day 0 – February 22 (Friday)